Nada Klaić

 Nada Klaić (21 July 1920 – 2 August 1988) was a Croatian historian.
-She was a Croatian medievalist of the 20th century.
-A substantial part of the work was devoted to criticism of medieval sources.
+She was a 20th century Croatian medievalist.
+She, also, devoted a substantial part of the work to criticism of medieval sources.

 Academic career

 Nada Klaić was born in Zagreb, the granddaughter of the historian Vjekoslav Klaić and sister of landscape architect Smiljan Klaić.
 She was a university professor and a prominent Croatian medievalist, graduated at the Faculty of Philosophy of the University of Zagreb, the same faculty where she was involved in teaching for 45 years.
-She started her teaching and scientific career at the Faculty's Department of History in 1943, to become a full professor of the Croatian medieval history in 1969.
+She started her teaching and scientific career at the faculty's Department of History in 1943, to become a full professor of the Croatian medieval history in 1969.
 This position she held until her death in 1988.

 From 1946, when she took her doctor's degree with the thesis Političko i društveno uređenje Slavonije za Arpadovića (Political and Social Organization of Slavonia under the Árpád dynasty), she spent several decades engaged in researching Croatian medieval history.
 Nada Klaić gathered the results of her extensive analytical investigations, published first in journals and proceedings, and monographs and surveys of Croatian history.
 She died in her home city of Zagreb.